Tzienom/alx-system_engineering-devops/0x02-shell_redirections/README.md

 "grep "bin" /etc/passwd | wc -l" prints the number of lines containing "bin".

 "grep -A 3 "root" /etc/passwd" prints line(s) with the specified pattern, and also prints the next thre lines after them.
+"grep -v "bin" /etc/passwd" prints lines that do not contain the specified pattern.